Punshnut/macos-focusly/README.md

 - ⌨️ **Global Shortcut** - customizable Carbon-backed hotkey for instant control.
 - 🚀 **Launch at Login** - integrates with `SMAppService` when running as a bundled `.app`.
 - 🧭 **Guided Onboarding** - assists with setup, permissions, and language selection.
-- 🌐 **Localization Ready** - runtime language switching with support for English, Spanish, Simplified Chinese, Ukrainian, and Russian.
+- 🌐 **Localization Ready** - runtime language switching with support for English, Spanish, Spanish (Mexico), French, Italian, Simplified Chinese, Ukrainian, Russian, Japanese, Korean, and Thai.

 ---